alexieyizhe/portfolio/README.md

 # alexieyizhe.github.io
-Personal website/portfolio of Alex Xie, a University of Waterloo student studying computer science.
+Personal Website/Portfolio of Alex Yizhe Xie, a computer science student at the University of Waterloo.

+*Created Dec 2017.*